-- It has no harmful PTFE, PFOAs, or heavy metals.
+- Has no harmful PTFE, PFOAs, or heavy metals.

 - Ceramic won’t taint the flavor of your food (as you find with metal cookware).

-- Ceramic is a greener alternative as it is considered non-toxic and more eco-friendly than most other cookware materials.
+- It’s a green alternative as it is considered non-toxic and more eco-friendly than most other cookware materials.

-- Ceramic doesn’t react with acids from tomatoes, citrus, and other acidic food
+- Ceramic doesn’t react with acids from tomatoes, citrus, and other acidic foods.

-The thing to like about aluminum cookware is that it is lightweight, heats rapidly, and is cheap.
+The advantages of aluminum cookware include: it is lightweight, offers rapid heating and heat distribution, and is cheap.

 Cast iron cookware

-Cast iron cookware is heavy and takes the longest of times to heat.
-Once it is heated however, it will hold that heat for longer.
+Downsides: Cast iron is heavy and using cast iron on glass cooktops requires care.
+And, they can seem to take the longest of times to heat, but they heat evenly and once heated they will hold that heat for longer.

 Stainless steel cookware

-For info on the quality rating of stainless steel, see my article on the Made In brand of stainless steel cookware.
+Chromium and nickel are two non-essential heavy metals.
+For how they combine in food grade stainless steel, see my article on Made In stainless steel cookware.